analogdevicesinc/ai8x-training/README.md

 (ai8x-synthesis) $ ./quantize_mnist.sh
 ```

-To evaluate the quantized network for AI85:
+To evaluate the quantized network for AI85 (run from the training project):

 ```shell
 (ai8x-training) $ ./evaluate_mnist.sh